Herb Brooks National Hockey Center

-The Herb Brooks National Hockey Center, also known as the Brooks Center, is a 5,159-seat hockey arena in St. Cloud, Minnesota.
+The Herb Brooks National Hockey Center, also known as the Brooks Center, is a 6,000+ seat ice hockey arena that can seat up to 8,000 in St. Cloud, Minnesota.
 It is home to the St. Cloud State University Huskies men's & women's ice hockey teams, and the Saint John's University Johnnies ice hockey team.
 The main rink is named for the late university President Brendan J. McDonald, who advocated the team's move to Division I hockey.
 The arena consists of a lower and upper deck on the sides the ice.
 The west end features a few seats, while east contains no seating.

 Although it is recorded as having a 5,159 seating capacity, Husky hockey games often draw crowds of more than 6,000.
+In 2024 Donald Trump held a rally, requiring an expansion to 8,000 indoors and thousands more outdoors.
 It is also a concert venue, with a capacity of up to 7,763.
 Graduation ceremonies have also been held at the arena.